MrGG14/Sure-Bet-Strategy-Automatization-/README.md

 ## Functionality

-By now you can get profitable bets over 1% profitability (can be set to over 0% in code or any other value).
+Now you can get profitable bets over 1% profitability (can be set to over 0% in code or any other value).

 In Telegram: